Zhanylmyrza/final-web-app/README.md

 Project made by Turdumamatova Aisanem and Bakirova Zhanylmyrza.
 This project we created in REACT used API and DATABASE.
 You can easily cook your favorite meals.
-Just by clicking you can take golden informations-recipes.
+Just by clicking, you can take golden informations-recipes.
 Also you can creat own food.
 And ofcouse, you will not lose them.

 Video feedback: https://drive.google.com/file/d/1cvfj1yCjiFbQWZhgbKIVSoztmT72q9bj/view?usp=drivesdk